Fill in your details and enquiry below to receive further information.

 Comfortably located between town and countryside, Maple Fields offers a range of superbly designed and traditionally built 3, 4 and 5 bedroom family homes.
 Alton’s charming centre is just over a mile away with open fields as a backdrop and the attractions of East Hampshire are within a short drive.
 With great road and rail connections this location is a commuters dream.

-OUR SALES CENTRE AND TWO SHOW HOMES ARE NOW OPEN DAILY, 10AM TO 5PM
+FIND OUT MORE, OUR SALES CENTRE AND TWO SHOW HOMES ARE OPEN DAILY, 10AM TO 5PM

 Anstey Park offers 32 acres of parkland and leisure activities providing visitors with a wealth of sports including cricket, football, rugby, tennis, netball and skateboarding.
 It’s very much a community park and often hosts events such as fun runs and fireworks displays.